-My approach values accessibility, generosity, humor and collaboration.
+My approach values accessibility, generous conversation and humor.
 I work in public spaces, with groups of people, with institutions and in varied locations.
-In my process I emphasize playfulness alongside a depth of research.
+In my process I emphasize playfulness alongside a depth of research."

 Vaughn Bell (she/they) is an artist focusing on the complexities and paradoxes of human interactions with places, natural forces and other species.
 At the moment she is particularly interested in plant ecology and plant communities, kelp forests and shellfish in the waters of the coastal Pacific Northwest of the United States, rivers and streams in urban areas, and climate change adaptation and resilience in multi-species worlds.